 Following feedback on the proposals, Delivering Transforming Health – Our Next Steps (PDF 1352KB) and the Delivering Transforming Health – Summary (PDF 997KB) were released on 17 March 2015.

-These papers outline the next steps to implement Transforming Health to provide the best care, first time, every time.
-System and service changes will only occur once enough capacity has been created for them in the health system.
+These papers outlined the next steps to implement Transforming Health to provide the best care, first time, every time.

-Find out about the projects that are being implemented as part of Transforming Health.
+Find out about the projects that have been implemented or are currently underway as part of Transforming Health.

 For more information about Transforming Health in your area, visit the relevant page: